Zhu Xiangzhong

 Zhu Xiangzhong (朱祥忠 (Zhū Xiángzhōng); 28 October 1932 – 24 August 2022) was a Chinese diplomat who served as Chinese Ambassador to Peru from 1988 to 1990 and Chinese Ambassador to Chile from 1990 to 1995.

 Biography

-Zhu was born in Lianshui County, Jiangsu, on 28 October 1932.
+Zhu was born in Lianshui County, Huai'an, Jiangsu, on 28 October 1932.
 He attended Xiangzhuang Primary School and Huaihai No. 1 High School.
 He joined the Chinese Communist Party (CCP) in December 1945.
-In 1950, he was accepted to Jiangsu Normal University (now Suzhou University), majoring in Chinese language and literature.
+In 1950, he was admitted to Jiangsu Normal University (now Suzhou University), majoring in Chinese language and literature.
 After graduating in 1953, he was sent to study at Moscow State Institute of International Relations on government scholarships.